 You may have spotted a siphon coffee maker at a handful of hipster coffee shops and wondered what on earth the peculiar device was?
 The Siphon coffee maker has recently rode the wave of specialty coffee back into the spotlight.
 Reminiscent of a high school science lab, this fascinating brewing method is the perfect blend of science and art.
-We are going to start by looking at what a siphon coffee maker is and then dig into the best siphon coffee makers on the market today.
+We are going to start by looking at what a siphon or vacuum coffee maker is and then dig into the best siphon coffee makers on the market today.

-What is a Siphon Coffee Maker?
+What is a Siphon Brewer?

 History of the Siphon Coffee Maker

-Despite seeming like a newfangled hipster fad, the siphon coffee maker actually dates back to 1830.
-It was first patented by Loeff of Berlin in the 1830s, and the first commercial siphon coffee maker was sold 10 years later.
+Despite seeming like a newfangled hipster fad, the vacuum coffee maker actually dates back to 1830.
+It was first patented by Loeff of Berlin in the 1830s, and the first commercial vacuum coffee maker was sold 10 years later.
 In 1840 Madame Vassieux, a French woman, designed the first successful vacuum brewer.
 The ornate design, and unique brewing experience quickly caught on.
 Over the years it’s been refined many times but the key principles remain the same: it produces a delicate, tea-like brew; it can be finicky to use and it is one of the coolest brew methods available.

 Why Use A Vacuum Coffee Maker?

-The Siphon coffee maker works in a similar way to an Aeropress or French press in that it is a total immersion brewing method.
+The Siphon brewer works in a similar way to an Aeropress or French press in that it is a total immersion brewing method.
 This means that all the coffee grounds are in contact with the water throughout the entire brewing process, similar to steeping tea.
 This method of brewing usually produces a lighter and clearer flavored brew, however it is not as good as extracting the flavor out of your grounds as the drip method.
 Think cleaning a dirty cloth by running it under water vs soaking it for a while.

 The second unique feature of a siphon coffee maker is the vacuum.
 When the lower chamber is heated, it causes the air inside to expand and push the water into the upper chamber.
 Once the heat source is removed the air contracts back to normal creating a large pressure difference between the two chambers.
 This vacuum sucks the water back through the coffee bed and into the lower chamber again.
 The vacuum effect aids in extracting any remaining solubles in the coffee grounds and produces a full-bodied cup of coffee.